semantic language for neurons over the cybergraph. whitepaper: neural language for superintelligence

 relationship to the stack

-- CORE provides the physics — field arithmetic, consensus, proof system, state model
+- nox provides the physics — field arithmetic, consensus, proof system, state model

 - trident provides the machine language — 54 IR operations, compiles to proof VM, computes focus distribution